Candle in the Wind 1997: Chart performance

 The chart success in the US was similar.
 Released on 23 September 1997, "Candle in the Wind 1997" debuted at number one on the Billboard Hot 100, with first week sales at 3.5 million copies.
 The single stayed at the top for the Hot 100 for 14 consecutive weeks (until 17 January 1998), a record for a male solo artist.
 At first, Billboard listed "Candle in the Wind 1997" before "Something About the Way You Look Tonight" on its sales charts, but once airplay points for "Candle" had fallen below "Something" on 1 November 1997, the latter song took first position as per new chart rules regarding double A-side releases that took effect in March 1997.
 The single has sold 8,839,000 physical copies in the United States according to Nielsen SoundScan.
 Billboard ranked it as the number-one song for 1997 despite being on the chart for only eight weeks in the chart year, and it was the only number-one debut to top the Year-End Hot 100 until Ed Sheeran's "Shape of You" in 2017.
-It was on the chart for 35 more weeks, making it the number-eight song of 1998 and one of only five songs in the history of the chart to be ranked on the top ten of two separate Hot 100-year-end charts, along with Chubby Checker's "The Twist", LeAnn Rimes' "How Do I Live", The Chainsmokers’ “Closer” and The Weeknd’s “Blinding Lights”.
+It was on the chart for 35 more weeks, making it the number-eight song of 1998 and one of only nine songs in the history of the chart to be ranked on the top ten of two separate Hot 100-year-end charts, along with Chubby Checker's "The Twist", LeAnn Rimes' "How Do I Live", The Chainsmokers’ “Closer”, The Weeknd’s “Blinding Lights”, Teddy Swims' "Lose Control", Benson Boone's "Beautiful Things", Shaboozey's "A Bar Song (Tipsy)", and Post Malone and Morgan Wallen's "I Had Some Help".
 The best-selling single in Billboard history, and the only single ever certified Diamond in the United States at the time, the single shipped over 11 million copies in the US.
 The solo number-one single broke Elton John's "Kiki jinx".
 After five number-one solo hits in America in the 1970s, John hit number one in a duet with Kiki Dee with 1976's "Don't Go Breaking My Heart".
 From then until "Candle in the Wind 1997", John did not record a number-one single by himself and only had two chart toppers altogether, collaborating with other artists.
 "Candle in the Wind 1997" was also the only number-one song in the year-end to be number one the year after.
 (1997 year-end, and it was number one for the first two weeks of 1998.)